University of Illinois Urbana-Champaign: Recreation

 The campus has two main recreation facilities, the Activities and Recreation Center (ARC) and the Campus Recreation Center – East (CRCE).
 Originally known as the Intramural Physical Education Building (IMPE) and opened in 1971, IMPE was renovated in 2006 and reopened in August 2008 as the ARC.
 The renovations expanded the facility, adding 103,433 square feet to the existing structure and costing $54.9 million.
 This facility is touted by the university as "one of the country's largest on-campus recreation centers."
 CRCE was originally known as the Satellite Recreation Center and was opened in 1989.
 The facility was renovated in 2005 to expand the space and update equipment, officially reopening in March 2005 as CRCE.

 Transportation

 The bus system that operates throughout the campus and community is operated by the Champaign-Urbana Mass Transit District.
 The MTD receives a student-approved transportation fee from the university, which provides unlimited access for university students, faculty, and staff.

-Six daily Amtrak trains connect Champaign-Urbana with Chicago and Carbondale (IL).
-The City of New Orleans train also serves Memphis, Jackson, Mississippi, and New Orleans.
+Daily Amtrak trains through Illinois Terminal connect Champaign-Urbana with Chicago and Carbondale, Illinois.
+This includes the corridor service Illini and Saluki and the long-distance City of New Orleans, which provides a direct route to Memphis, Tennessee; Jackson, Mississippi; and New Orleans, Louisiana southbound, in addition to Chicago northbound.

 Willard Airport, opened in 1954 and is named for former University of Illinois president Arthur Cutts Willard.
 The airport is located in Savoy.
-Willard Airport is home to University research projects and the university's Institute of Aviation, along with flights from American Airlines.
+Willard Airport is home to university research projects, along with flights from American Airlines.
+In 2013, the university's Institute of Aviation was closed at the University of Illinois and the program was transferred to Parkland College.

+Security

+The University of Illinois Urbana-Champaign has a dedicated police department, UIPD, which operates independently from CPD, the department that serves the surrounding Champaign area.

+On June 9, 2017, Yingying Zhang, a Chinese international student, was abducted and murdered in a case that made national headlines at the time.
+The university subsequently announced plans to install additional, high-definition, security cameras across the campus.

+In July 2022, the university announced that it was partnering with local businesses to invest $300,000 to combat violent crime in Champaign County.

+In September 2022, the City of Champaign transferred responsibility for a large swath of Campustown from CPD (Champaign Police Department) to UIPD, claiming that doing so would reduce response times and improve the quality of service.
+As part of the jurisdictional reforms, the city agreed to pay a substantial portion of the cost to hire seven new officers to patrol the new coverage area.

+Violent crime fell sharply in 2022 compared to the year prior, with shootings and homicides declining by 50 and 47 percent, respectively.
+The city attributed the decrease in crime to improved staffing levels and the installation of automatic license plate readers.